WillPabs/pure-match-coding/README.md

 - when the post is returned it will show the difference from when it was created
 - up to 5 photos max
 - can be edited and shows displays a message that it is edited

+# Req3

+## Post
+- have multiple comments
+- has pagination

+## Comment
+- show the user who commented and comment
+- has pagination

+## User
+- can create a username